7 Natural Solutions to Relieve Swollen Gums

 - 1 cup water (250 ml)

-- Pour the tablespoon of linden flowers in a cup of boiling water and then let them sit for 10 minutes.
+- Pour the tablespoon of linden flowers in a cup of boiling water and then let it sit for 10 minutes.

 - Strain the mixture and use the liquid to rinse your mouth three times a day.

-Remember that the effects of the remedies mentioned above may vary in each case, depending on the cause of the swelling.
+Remember that the effects of the remedies mentioned above may vary in each case, depending on the cause of the inflammation.